Important: This documentation covers Yarn 1 (Classic).

 schemaDir Path to the types/schemas directory

-schemaType Schema type: "typescript" or "zod"
+schemaType Schema type: "zod" or "typescript"

-outputFile Path to the OpenAPI output file
+outputFile Name of the OpenAPI output file

 docsUrl API documentation URL (for Swagger UI)